mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

      sage: H1 ==H
      True

-SageMath can compute all normal subgroups of a group :math:`G`.
+Sage can compute all normal subgroups of a group :math:`G`.
 Let's verify that :math:`S_4` has 2 non-trivial normal subgroups, the alternating group, and a group isomorphic to the Klein four group (but not equal to sage's standard Klein four group).  ::